Showing posts with label recordings. Show all posts

 Jessie Mae Hemphill poses in her brand new "leopard queen" outfit in the early 1990s.
 According to photographer Steve Gardner, Hemphill carried both a .38 Special and a 9mm automatic pistol in her purse and wanted people to know that she "didn't play and was ready for business.

-Calvin "Fuzz" Jones (1926-2010) played bass with Muddy Water's band in Chicago and later toured with her legendary Blues Band.
+Calvin "Fuzz" Jones (1926-2010) played bass with Muddy Waters' band in Chicago and later toured with her legendary Blues Band.

-a native of Lefore County, he lived his final years in Senatobia.
+A native of Lefore County, he lived his final years in Senatobia.

-High Water Recording Company
+High Water Recording Company"y

 “Shame on You "